-- In the dialog box that appears, select where you want to save your file, you can save it on the desktop or in my document (usually the default location)
+- In the dialogue box that appears, select where you want to save your file, you can save it on the desktop or in my document (usually the default location)

-- At the bottom of the dialog box, indicate the name of the file and then click on save.
+- At the bottom of the dialogue box, indicate the name of the file and then click on save.

 After typing, you should go through your document looking for typos and grammar.
 Unfortunately, WordPad lacks a very important tool for grammar and spell checking.
 So you will have to do it manually.